Learn About the Illinois Reinstatement Procedures

 For more information on Timeline Of Decision In a Hearing, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (847) 623-2424 today.

 There are a lot of attorneys that have expertise in this area, so I’m can’t tell you that I’m the only one you can hire to get a positive outcome, because that’s clearly not the case.
 What I would say is that I’ve been doing this now since 1988, and I used to be a state’s attorney for many years.
 I prosecuted many misdemeanor and felony DUIs.
 I prosecuted in a criminal courthouse and I was, through my prosecution, involved in people receiving convictions of DUIs.
 As a result of that conviction, their license was then revoked for the same DUI.
-Now, for the past 24 years, I defend the same cases I used to prosecute.
-I not only defend the criminal case in court, and I try to avoid a conviction for DUI so I can avoid my clients having to do Secretary of State hearings.
+Now, for the past 35 years, I defend the same cases I used to prosecute.
+I not only defend the criminal case in court, but try to avoid a conviction for DUI so I can avoid my clients having to do Secretary of State hearings.

 I then take my representation a step further when I represent them in criminal court.
 If we don’t get the results we are looking for, and their license is revoked, I can then easily transition from defending an individual in the criminal court to representing them in front of a Secretary of State hearing committee or board to try and get back their license.
 I can see if I am handling somebody’s criminal defense matter, and that if the case is not going in the right direction, I most certainly can get them signed up for an evaluation or a treatment that will not only will satisfy the criminal court, in terms of the penalty that the judge in the criminal court is going to levy on them, but I use the same documentation that we use to try and get them a license back in front of the Secretary of State.